 There is lots of interest in the photograph above, just a typical lunch not unlike that we enjoy every day.
 Eating seven or more coloured foods every day, research shows decreases all-cause of death by 35 percent.
 That's massive.

-In particular notice the sourdough bread that I make several times a week.
-What is really interesting about it is the bacteria that we add to the dough; they break down the short chains with the amino acid proline that are so stubborn to complete digestion; they are what gives so many folk trouble with gluten.
+In particular notice the sourdough bread that I bake daily.
+What is really interesting about it is the bacteria that we add to the dough.
+They break down the short chains of amino acids that cause inflammation; proline in gluten makes complete digestion difficult.
+That is what gives so many folk trouble with the commercial loaf; that and an enzyme called transglutaminase that they add.

 The sweet basil in herb and spice butters is particularly lovely on bread.

-His other six books are to be found in the navigation bar; they are inexpensive as ebooks at Amazon.
+His other six books are to be found in the navigation bar; they are inexpensive in electronic format at Amazon.

 Nutritious choice slow foods, made fast is his passion.
-Dropping a few sweet basil leaves with their herbs eugenol oil into a salad turns a dull green salad into a gem; add homemade hummus or pesto and you have a divine lunch.
+Dropping a few sweet basil leaves with their herbs eugenol oil onto lettuce turns a dull green salad into a gem; add homemade hummus or pesto and you have a divine lunch.

 Address: